 X-Wing Series: While most members of Wraith Squadron are smart in their own way, Voort "Piggy" saBinring takes the cake in terms of sheer intellectual ability.
 He can calculate hyperspace routes in his head, coordinates dogfights while in the middle of them, and when taking over command of the Wraiths, he came up with a perfect plan to bring down a corrupt general that impressed Face Loran himself.
 The kicker?
 He's a Gamorrean.

 Laeshana, from The Quest of the Unaligned is brilliant even for an aesh.
 At the beginning of the story, she suspects that the theory of magic everyone's followed for the past 800 years is missing some major parts.
 By the end of the story, she's proven right.

 Beetee in Catching Fire and Mockingjay, especially because he's from District 3, which makes electronics and explosives.

-Sydney Sage from Vampire Academy and Bloodlines is multilingual, a car geek, interested in classical architecture, skilled in using computers.
+Sydney Sage is multilingual, a car geek, interested in classical architecture, skilled in using computers.
 All as a teenager.

 In the Rainbow Magic movie, Sunny/Saffron is this; she's very smart and analytical.